 For a client’s inventory, the dashboard highlights impending problems and helps them explore optimization strategies.
 Critically, we find that solid performance data measures the effect of recent decisions and helps formalize initiatives for continuing improvement.

-For any mix of resources, Vee Technologies clients enjoy better control of billing inventory and higher reimbursements from our ProMIS.
+For any mix of resources, Vee Technologies' clients enjoy better control of billing inventory and higher reimbursements from our ProMISe.